google/periph/doc/drivers/README.md

-# pio - Device driver developpers
+# pio - Device driver developers

-Documentation for _device driver developers_ who either wants to developper a device driver in their own code base or want to submit a contribution to extend the supported hardware.
+Documentation for _device driver developers_ who either want to develop a device driver in their own code base or want to submit a contribution to extend the hardware supported by pio.

 ## Background

-The main purpose of `pio` it to provide interfaces to assemble components together to communicate with hardware peripherals.
-As such, it splits boards into its individual components: CPU, buses, physical headers, etc, instead of thinking of each board as a whole object.
+The main purpose of `pio` is to provide interfaces to assemble components to communicate with hardware peripherals.
+As such, it splits boards into their individual components: CPU, buses, physical headers, etc, instead of representing each board as a whole object.

 Read more about the goals at [GOALS.md](GOALS.md).